GALLBLADDER CANCER

 What is gallbladder cancer?

-Cancer forms when DNA of cells undergo changes (mutations).
-These cells then grow uncontrolled and forms a tumour or cancer.
+Cancer forms when healthy cells develop changes (mutations) in their DNA.
+These cells begin to grow uncontrolled, don't die and forms a growing clump called tumour or cancer.
 Gallbladder cancer begins in the inner layers of the gallbladder.
 It gradually grows beyond the gallbladder wall and spreads to the liver, bile duct, adjacent lymph nodes and other areas of the body.

 What is incidental gallbladder cancer?